ishaqbreiwish/todo_app/README.md

 ## Description

 This is a simple Todo List application built with Vue.js on the frontend and a Node.js/Express backend.
-The application allows users to create, read, update, and delete todos.
+The application allows users to create, read, update, and delete todo list items.
 It provides a user-friendly interface to manage tasks effectively.

 ## Features